-The Fellowships in Academic Administration program allows advanced doctoral students to apprentice each term in administrative offices across Columbia's campuses.
+The Fellowships in Academic Administration program allows advanced doctoral students in Arts and Sciences departments to apprentice in administrative offices across Columbia's campuses.
 This program is intended to enhance graduate student career preparation by supplementing the training GSAS students receive in research and teaching with an introduction to the day-to-day operations of the University.
 The experience allows students to cultivate a stronger professional profile and to develop administrative skills in preparation for a career in academia or outside of it.

-The application process for Fellowships in Academic Administration is competitive.
-Fellows are awarded a $2,000 stipend at the beginning of the semester, and receive their normal tuition and stipend if they are in a funded year.
+The application process for the Fellowships in Academic Administration is competitive.
+GSAS provides a single $2,000 stipend to all fellows in their first term in a host office.
+Assignments may be renewed for a subsequent term, providing that the host office agrees cover the stipend for the fellow's second semester.
+Host offices that wish to extend a fellow for a second term should inform GSAS before the conclusion of the first semester.
 Students who fail to complete the assignment or attend the workshops and information sessions will forfeit a pro-rated portion of the semester stipend.

-Click here for descriptions of fellowship positions in the spring 2017 participating host offices.
+Click here for descriptions of fellowship positions in the host offices participating in the summer 2017 term.
 Each student may apply for a first- and second-choice position.
 For general information about participating offices, follow the links below.

 - Columbia University Press